simov/markdown-viewer/README.md

 ## Local Files

 1. Navigate to `chrome://extensions`
-2. Click on the `DETAILS` button of Markdown Viewer
+2. Locate Markdown Viewer and click on the `DETAILS` button
 3. Make sure that the `Allow access to file URLs` switch is turned on

 ![file-urls]